DFE-Digital/teaching-vacancies-design-history/app/posts/2021-10-23-end-to-end-application-journey-round-3.md

   }
 }) }}

 We found notes are made by both hiring staff and the SLT both before and after shortlisting has taken place.
-Sticky notes, handwritten notes and  highlighted text communicate red flags such as issues around references, right to work in the UK, if that candidate had appeared rude during any contact that had been made or to mark areas of the application that seemed incomplete.
+Sticky notes, handwritten notes and  highlighted text communicate red flags such as issues around references, right to work in the UK, whether that candidate had appeared rude during any contact that had been made or to mark areas of the application that seemed incomplete.

 Hiring staff add these notes directly onto the applications before they share them with the panel.
 We found it is unlikely the panel would see the notes made on TV (pre-shortlisting) unless they were actually part of the download.

-9. We tested a feature where hiring staff are able to communicate with an applicant if their application has been unsuccessful.
+9. We tested a feature that enabled hiring staff to communicate with an applicant if their application has been unsuccessful.

 {{ appFigure({
   image: {